corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 ```

 However, you might not be able to change `get_user()` to return a `Result` for various reasons,
-for example, if it's part of a library or if it's used in many places.
+for example, if it's part of a library or if it's used in many places
+or if other callers don't treat the absence of a user as an error.

 In that case, read on!

 ## Solution 2: `ok_or`